 Battery Power Boosters

 Battery power boosters are essentially large batteries that store energy and release it when required to increase the charging speed at your station.
 These boosters can be charged during off-peak hours when electricity rates are low and then used during peak hours to reduce the load on the power grid.
-They are generally used in combination with fast-charging stations to provide additional energy to speed up the charging process and reduce additional demand charges from the utility company.
+They are generally used with fast-charging stations to provide additional energy to speed up the charging process and reduce additional demand charges from the utility company.

 Battery power boosters can be easily installed and used in combination with existing charging infrastructure.